mslaraba/bettersnippets/README.md

 # bettersnippets
-better way to create snippet
+a better way to create snippet